bloom-housing/bloom/api/README.md

 Services are housed under `src/services` and are given the extension `.services.ts`.
 The model name (listing, application, etc) is singular.
 So for example `listing.service.ts`.

-The exported class should be in capitalized camelcase (e.g. `ListingService`).
+The exported class should be in capitalized camel case (e.g. `ListingService`).

 ## Guards & Passport Strategies